 Most patients are older and have generalized arteriosclerotic cardiovascular disease.
 A general medical assessment is necessary, with special attention being given to associated risk factors such as diabetes and smoking.
 Cardiopulmonary function should be assessed with a chest x-ray, electrocardiography, and additional studies as indicated while the patient’s overall condition is optimized.

 Segmental Doppler pressures and waveforms are useful in evaluating the extent of the arterial disease and serve as baseline for postoperative studies to document improvement.
 However, most surgeons believe that the best evaluation is obtained with contrast angiogram, either computed tomography or digital subtraction.
 Visualization from the aorta to the foot is essential so as to evaluate any possible obstruction of inflow, the levels of occlusion, and the suitability of target arteries in the lower leg, ankle, or foot.
 Venous mapping with duplex ultrasound is the preferred method for assessment of the saphenous vein.
 It demonstrates the patency and anatomy of the saphenous vein, as it is prone to variation, duplication, and unexpectedly large perforating connectors.

 General or regional anesthesia may be used while hemodynamic parameters are monitored carefully.

 The patient is placed supine on the operating table.

 The lower abdomen and entire leg are prepared with the usual antiseptic solutions.
 The sterile drapes are applied so as to allow access to the entire leg.
 Gangrenous toes or a foot ulcer should be enclosed in a sterile, impervious plastic wrap or bag.

 A two-team approach may be used to prepare both groin and ankle incisions simultaneously, but a single-team procedure will be presented.
-Figure 1 shows the femoral incision site for exposure of the proximal termination of the saphenous ...
+Figure 1 shows the femoral incision site for exposure of ...